ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 ![](/wiki/shared/news/2025-11-11-resurrection-cup-2025-results/regulus.jpg)

+It's no secret that our tournament does its best to weave a somewhat-comprehensible side story into each year's edition.
+After the devastating apocalypse we witnessed in 2022 — the very same corrosion that is now consuming the heavens — we saw reality itself getting reshaped in 2023, preparing the world for an entirely new timeline.
+By 2024, **Serenity** found herself at the beginning of her "new" journey, although last year's events proved that second chances are not always as straightforward as they may seem.

-It's no secret that our tournament tries its best to incorporate a somewhat-comprehensible side story of some sort.
-Last year, **Serenity** sat upon a legendary object called "The Throne" — represented in Yumeyo's map background drawing of [N_dog feat. quu-zie - Delusions](https://osu.ppy.sh/beatmapsets/2219285).
+This brings us to the current chapter.
+Serenity, drawn by ambition, sought the power of a legendary artefact known as "The Throne", depicted in Yumeyo's map background of [N_dog feat. quu-zie - Delusions](https://osu.ppy.sh/beatmapsets/2219285).
+Claiming it granted her immense power, but at the cost of accelerating the heavens' decay.

-As the story goes, this throne ultimately granted her powers at the cost of slowly corroding the heavens away. **Regulus** came into play as she wants to prevent that, understandably so.
-However, due to Serenity's own ego, she refused to listen to Regulus and instead went against her head-on.

-This story is also visible in the graphic design, or so we'd like to think.
-Let's recap the story over the past couple years to see how far we've come:

-- In 2022, a devastating apocalypse took place, which turns out to be the same corrosion that the heavens are going through as we speak.
-- In 2023, we see the process of reality being reshaped in order for a new timeline to start over from scratch.
-- In 2024, Serenity begins a "new" journey.
-Last year may not have been the sole "second chance" players got.
+**Regulus** soon emerged, determined to put an end to the spreading corruption.
+Serenity, blinded by her own ego, refused to heed her warnings.
+Instead, she confronted Regulus directly, setting the stage for a grand conflict.
+Their clash not only shapes this year's lore, but it's also illustrated beautifully in the visual identity and graphic design of this year's tournament.

 ## Graphic design